 What does this mean?
 “God communicated with Moses ‘mouth to mouth.’
 This figurative language is intended to convey the preeminence and uniqueness of Moses” (Sarna) as a prophet of God.
 The Father’s revelation to him was “personal and direct, not mediated through visions or dreams, and the message is always plain and straightforward, free of cryptic utterances” (Sarna).

 The Father created man to have a relationship with Him.
 Each child of the King knows Him, and the Father knows them.
-But the degree of knowing varies greatly.
+But the degree of such “knowing” varies greatly.
 It progresses from simple recognition to deep intimacy.
 Face-to-face knowledge connotes recognition and proximity.
-But mouth-to-mouth implies close personal, clear, readily understandable communication.
-Theologians have come to call this direct revelation.
+But mouth-to-mouth implies close personal, direct, readily understandable communication.
+Theologians have come to call us direct revelation.
 Moses was fully aware and conscious.
 There were no visions or dreams.
-The message was clear and direct.
+The message was clear and straightforward.

 Can you visualize what this was like?
 With a bit of imagination, we can see the Father querying Moses, “Question, have you ever wondered how the world began, where the stars came from, and how man and all the animals came to be?”
-The Father went on, “Let me tell you how I did it.”
-And Genesis chapters 1, 2, and 3 passed from the mind of God to the mind of Moses.
+The Father said, “Let me tell you how I did it.”
+And in a nanosecond, Genesis 1-3 passed from the mind of God to the mind of Moses.
 Moses wrote it down.

-Remember only the Father was there at creation, He spoke, and it was so.
-Lots of people speculate, postulate, even pontificate regarding how everything began.
+Remember, only the Father was present at creation, He spoke, and it was so.
+Many people speculate, postulate, and even pontificate regarding how everything began.
 But they can only guess.
 That’s right, guess!
 One theory was replaced by another down through the ages.
 But only the Father really knows for sure.
-Modern man extrapolates using very limited scientific knowledge.
+Modern man extrapolates using a modicum of scientific knowledge.
 But the Father created both human thought and science.

-In the ancient world, Kings and nobles had many servants but only a few trusted ones.
+In ancient times, Kings and nobles had many servants but only a few trusted ones.
 In a royal house, only the most trusted servant would have regular access to the monarch.
-They were referred to as, “the king’s personal advisers,” literally “those who see the face of the king” (2 Kings 25:19).
+They were referred to as “the king’s personal advisers,” literally “those who see the face of the king” (2 Kings 25:19).
 In the Scriptures, several are mentioned: Eliezer, Joseph, Nehemiah, and Daniel.
 Moses was in this position with the Father.
 He was a trusted friend and servant of the living God.
-He had frequent, if not regular access to Him.
+He had frequent, if not regular, access to Him.